O-1 Visa Spouse | O-3 Visa Employment and Green Card

 • Not have any criminal history background

-For any employment of family immigration, there are numerous requirements that need to be met along with many forms and documents that must be submitted.
-VisaNation attorneys prepare every application to the highest standard in order to increase client satisfaction and chances of approval.
-Get started today!
+For any employment or family immigration, numerous requirements must be met, along with many forms and documents that must be submitted.

-Unfortunately, O-1 spouses are not permitted to work in the United States.
-Taking up employment will be a violation of your visa status and may affect your stay, leading to heavy penalties under immigration law.
+Unfortunately, spouses of O-1 visa holders are not permitted to work in the United States.
+Taking up employment will violate your visa status and may affect your stay, leading to heavy penalties under immigration law.

 If you want to work, you will need to change your status to a work visa category, such as an H-1B.
-This will allow you to work in the United States, according to the guidelines of the visa status.
-However, keep in mind that the moment you adjust to another visa type, your status will no longer be tied to that of your O-1 spouse.
+This will enable you to work in the United States, according to the guidelines of your visa status.
+However, the moment you adjust to another visa type, your status will no longer be tied to that of your O-1 spouse.

 Can I Study on an O-3 Visa?

 You may study in the United States with your O-3 visa, either on a full-time or part-time basis.
 However, your study duration should not extend beyond the visa stay of your O-1 spouse, which is three years.
-If your program extends beyond three years, you will need to apply for an extension of your O visa to allow you to complete your program.
-However, this will only be allowed if your O-1 visa spouse also applies for an extension as your O-3 visa is tied to his or her status.
+If your program extends beyond three years, you will need to apply for an extension of your O visa to complete your program.
+However, this will only be allowed if your O-1 visa spouse also applies for an extension, as your O-3 visa is tied to their status.

-The O-3 visa is considered a dependent visa which means it is valid for the length of time the primary visa is valid for which for O-1 and O-2 visas is initially 3 years.
+The O-3 visa is considered a dependent visa, which means it is valid for the length of time the primary visa is valid, which for O-1 and O-2 visas is initially 3 years.

 Get O-3 Visa for Your Spouse